divblox/divblox.github.io/data-modeler.md

 - A Task has a single relationship to both Person and Project, meaning a person and/or project can have multiple tasks associated with it
 - A SubTask has a single relationship to a Task, meaning a Task can have multiple SubTasks linked to it

-**The divblox data model is broken up into 2 main parts:**
+**The Divblox data model is broken up into 2 main parts:**

-- **The System Entities** - Defined by divblox and used internally to perform certain core functions (Audit Logs, Authentication, File Management, etc)
+- **The System Entities** - Defined by Divblox and used internally to perform certain core functions (Audit Logs, Authentication, File Management, etc)
 - **The Project Entities** - Defined by the developer to serve the purposes of their project

-Below is a visual representation of the divblox System Entities.
-These entities should not be edited, but rather reused where needed, since they might be affected by future divblox updates.
+Below is a visual representation of the Divblox System Entities.
+These entities should not be edited, but rather reused where needed, since they might be affected by future Divblox updates.
 The developer is free to create relationships to these entities to leverage their existing functionality.

 ![System Entities](_media/_screenshots/data-modeler-system-entities.png)

 The final data model for your app will be the combination of the system entities and the project entities.
-Once this is defined, divblox can generate the app's object relational model and CRUD (Create, Read, Update, Delete) components. <br>
+Once this is defined, Divblox can generate the app's object relational model and CRUD (Create, Read, Update, Delete) components. <br>
 <br>In essence, simply by defining a data model, you already have CRUD ability for every entity in your data model.
 More on this in later topics.<br>
-Below is a visual representation of a complete divblox data model for the example provided [above](#basic-data-modeling-concepts)
+Below is a visual representation of a complete Divblox data model for the example provided [above](#basic-data-modeling-concepts)

 ![Data model example](_media/_screenshots/data-modeler-example.png)

-## The divblox ORM (Server side)
+## The Divblox ORM (Server side)
 ### ORM Code Generation

 >Based on the data model, the following is generated or can be generated as required: